radicle-dev/old.radicle.xyz/content/docs/tutorial-part-1-contributor.rst

 What lovely gardens.
 It looks like each garden file contains an ASCII image.
 These images are combined to create the community garden page located at https://radicle.xyz/garden.

-Like our git repo, Radicle stores issue and proposal chains locally and distributes them over the IPFS network.
+Like our git repo, Radicle stores your issues and patches locally and distributes them over the IPFS network.
 To look at a list of issues we'll run ``$ rad issue list`` while inside the git repo.

 ::